A First Look at Package-to-Group Mechanism: An Empirical Study of the Linux Distributions: RQ2:Evolution Patterns

 \subsubsection{\textbf{Change Patterns}}

 Figure \ref{fig:rq2-pattern} presents the taxonomy of change patterns in Linux distributions.
-There are three primary patterns for adding groups. \textbf{\ding{182} Split Groups}: This typically occurs when a group is too large or its functions too concentrated, making management and updates inconvenient.
-For instance, the \textit{Chinese Support} group was split into two distinct groups(\ie \textit{Simplified Chinese} and \textit{Traditional Chinese}) from Fedora 14 to Fedora 15. \textbf{\ding{183} Add Features}: As technology advances and new requirements arise, additional groups are created to accommodate these changes.
-This pattern includes 12 subtypes, including language support, font support, file system management, etc. For example, Fedora increased support for different languages and regions to enhance the internationalization from version 4 to 5. \textbf{\ding{184} Rename Groups}: This generally reflects technological changes or a shift in marketing strategy to ensure the group name better aligns with its function.
+There are three primary patterns for adding groups. \textbf{\ding{182} Split Groups}: This typically occurs when a group is too large or its functions too concentrated, making management inconvenient.
+For instance, the \textit{Chinese Support} group is split into two distinct groups(\ie \textit{Simplified Chinese} and \textit{Traditional Chinese}) from Fedora 14 to Fedora 15. \textbf{\ding{183} Add Features}: As technology advances and new requirements arise, additional groups are created to accommodate these changes.
+This pattern includes 12 subtypes, \eg language support, font support, and file system management.
+For example, Fedora increases support for different languages and regions to enhance internationalization from version 4 to 5. \textbf{\ding{184} Rename Groups}: This generally reflects technological changes or a shift in marketing strategy to ensure the group name aligns with its new function.
 For example, Fedora renamed \textit{OpenOffice.org Development} group to \textit{LibreOffice Development}.
 In addition, there are three patterns for removing groups. \textbf{\ding{185} Remove Features}: This can be categorized into two subtypes.
 The first occurs when a specific technology becomes outdated or is replaced by more efficient solutions, such as removing \textit{MeeGo NerBook UX Environment}.
-The second subtype involves the elimination of features that are no longer necessary, such as support for a specific language or font. \textbf{\ding{186} Merge Groups}: To optimize resources and streamline management, groups with related or overlapping functionalities may be merged.
-For example, the \textit{Virtualization Client} group and \textit{Virtualization Hypervisor} group were combined into a unified \textit{Virtualization} group. \textbf{\ding{187} Replace Features}: a group may be replaced to cover a broader or more updated technological scope.
+The second subtype involves the elimination of features that are no longer necessary, such as support for a specific language or font. \textbf{\ding{186} Merge Groups}: To optimize resource management, groups with related or overlapping functionalities can be merged.
+For example, the \textit{Virtualization Client} group and \textit{Virtualization Hypervisor} group are combined into a unified \textit{Virtualization} group. \textbf{\ding{187} Replace Features}: a group may be replaced to cover a broader or more updated technological scope.
 For instance, the \textit{Moblin Desktop Environment} group is integrated into the more comprehensive \textit{Virtualization} group.